samascher/gh-lab/readme.md

 - [Forking on github](https://help.github.com/articles/fork-a-repo/)
 - [Syncing a fork](https://help.github.com/articles/syncing-a-fork/)
 - [Linus Travalds on Git](https://www.youtube.com/watch?v=4XpnKHJAok8)

-### Self Evaluation

-During the previous exercise, rate your progress on a scale of 1-5 (5 being the highest) for the following criteria:

-- **Persistence:** Do you handle frustration well?
-Do you independently pursue understanding?
-- **Organization:** Do you thoughtfully implement best coding patterns and practices?
-- **Collaboration:** Do you make an effort solve problems and share your ideas with others?
-- **Communication:** Do you clearly convey your thoughts to others in illustrative and clear ways?
-- **Self-compassion:** Do you make productive use of turning failures into learning opportunities?
-- **Resourcefulness:** Do make an effort to compare and contrast new ideas with ones you already know?

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.